holland-reece/holland-reece.github.io/data_science_skills.md

 # Data Science Portfolio
 ## Building on cutting-edge open source tools
-**As a computational research assistant and in machine learning courses, I used validation methods and my knowledge of published academic work to select the best computational methods and open-source tools for every dataset and question.**
+**As a computational research assistant and in machine learning courses, I used validation methods and my knowledge of published academic work to select the best computational methods and open source tools for every dataset and question.**

 - Building on several published open-source image analysis tools, I developed a [preprocessing pipeline](https://github.com/holland-reece/SE-fMRI-Pipeline-magnitude-fieldmaps) for human brain imaging data, incorporating machine learning-based denoising tools to best suit my team's dataset.